-This relationship will change if the AOA gets too high.
+This relationship will change if the AOA gets too high (fig. 1).
 The air flowing over the wing will separate from the upper surface, resulting in a loss of lift, or a stall.
 It should be noted that this stall condition could occur at a wide range of speeds (depending on the airplane weight or load factor, or g loading) and at any attitude (depending on the flight path angle).
 What is important is the AOA.
 Therefore, it is imperative to know when the wing is approaching the stall AOA and to take steps to avoid it.

 However, many other parameters influence the lift that a wing produces.
 The most basic is the configuration of the wing, specifically the position of the trailing-edge flaps, leading-edge flaps or slats, and spoilers.
-As the trailing-edge flaps are extended, the curvature (or camber) and area of the wing are increased, and the wing will produce more lift at the same AOA. (see figure 1)
+As the trailing-edge flaps are extended, the curvature (or camber) and area of the wing are increased, and the wing will produce more lift at the same AOA (fig. 2).
 Note that although the maximum lift is increased, the AOA at which stall occurs is actually less because the wing cannot sustain the higher lift levels up to the same AOA.
 The airflow separates earlier.

 Wing-mounted speed brakes or spoilers have the opposite effect.
-They reduce the lift at a given AOA; they also reduce the maximum lift achievable but, surprisingly, increase the AOA at which stall occurs.
+They reduce the lift at a given AOA;

+they also reduce the maximum lift achievable but, surprisingly, increase the AOA at which stall occurs.

 Leading-edge devices, such as Krueger flaps and slats, permit the wing to operate at a higher AOA before it stalls by delaying the flow separation.

-Figure 2 illustrates this and the effect of contamination, such as ice or dents, on the leading edge.
+Figure 3 illustrates this and the effect of contamination, such as ice or dents, on the leading edge.
 Contamination can cause the airflow to separate at a lower AOA, causing the wing to stall at a lower AOA than expected.
-While these effects are accounted for in the airplane design and maintenance program, it is important to remember this potential variability in stall AOA.

-On most transport category airplanes, the lift that the wing produces is also a function of Mach number, particularly as the airplane approaches transonic speeds typical of cruise flight (see figure 3).
+While these effects are accounted for in the airplane design and maintenance program, it is important to remember this potential variability in stall AOA (see "Winter Operations-Keep It Clean," Airliner, Oct.-Dec.
+1983).
+On most transport category airplanes, the lift that the wing produces is also a function of Mach number, particularly as the airplane approaches transonic speeds typical of cruise flight (fig. 4).
 Of course, lift at a given AOA will increase with speed, but even at the same airspeed, as Mach number is increased (the speed of sound changes with temperature), lift will increase.

-However, higher Mach reduces the maximum lift the wing can attain and the AOA at which stall occurs.
-This means that as gross weight, altitude, or load factor is increased, the resultant increase in Mach number will cause a stall at a higher speed and lower AOA.
-This is true even at takeoff and landing speeds with the flaps down.
+However, higher Mach reduces the

+maximum lift the wing can attain and the AOA at which stall occurs.
+This means that as gross weight, altitude, or load factor is increased, that the wing must provide enough lift to compensate for the download on the tail in addition to the weight of the airplane.
+Note that the AOA of stall is not changed, but the lift required of the wing is greater, and therefore the stall speed is increased.